ehu23/detect-me/README.md

 1. Front end web app that detects faces from images (given in URL form).
 Connects w/ the respective backend server and database.
 2. Deployed on heroku: https://frb-frontend.herokuapp.com
 3. Sign in and registration functionality.
-(CURRENTLY SLOW TO PROCESS SIGN IN / REGISTRATION)
+(CURRENTLY SLOW TO PROCESS SIGN IN / REGISTRATION, would be helpful to use browser console for debugging)

 ------------Below is README info that came with create-react-app that might help-------------------